upalr/Python-camp/2.Python Data Science Toolbox (Part 2)/README.md

 plt.show()
 ```

-# Example 6:
+## 3.4 Example 6: Writing an iterator to load data in chunks (4)

-In the previous exercises, you've only processed the data from the first DataFrame chunk.
-This time, you will aggregate the results over all the DataFrame chunks in the dataset.
-This basically means you will be processing the entire dataset now.
+**In the previous exercises, you've only processed the data from the first DataFrame chunk.
+This time, you will aggregate the results over all the DataFrame chunks in the dataset.** This basically means you will be processing the entire dataset now.
 This is neat because you're going to be able to process the entire large dataset by just working on smaller pieces of it!
 ```python
 # Initialize reader object: urb_pop_reader
 urb_pop_reader = pd.read_csv('ind_pop_data.csv', chunksize=1000)